The Farm Theater in association with Stable Cable Lab Co.

 IN RESIDENCE: November 28- December 18, 2017

 Solo Show Festival: Three Award-Winning Solo Performances is a series of critically acclaimed solo shows that have been developed in partnership with The Farm Theater.
-Lee Kaplan’s BULLY, Kelly Kinsella and Padraic Lillis’ How To Do A One Person Show, and Lillis’ Hope You Get To Eleven or What are we going to do about Sally?, and will be performed in rep between November 29th through December 10th.
+Lee Kaplan’s BULLY, Padraic Lillis’ Hope You Get To Eleven or What are we going to do about Sally?, and Douglas Taurel’s THE AMERICAN SOLDIER will be performed in rep between November 29th through December 10th.
 Purchase tickets to an individual show, or get a festival package and see all three!

 LENGTH OF SHOW: 60 min.